+- Preschool.
 How to know when a child should be sent to school already?
-A child who is showing signs of school readiness and interest in learning can be enrolled to pre-kinder programs for socialization and other basic skills.
+A child who is showing signs of school readiness and interest in learning can be enrolled in pre-kinder programs for socialization and other basic skills.
 Private preschools in the metro offer programs that can go as steep as PhP100,000.
 Neighborhood preschools, depending on your area, can be had for much less.

 - College fund.
-With school tuition increasing every year, it’s a good idea to start planning for a college funding early.
+With school tuition increasing every year, it’s a good idea to start planning for a college early.
 Creating a financial strategy for education will help parents identify issues and concerns when it comes to the income generating capacity of the family.
 Seven years old is the ideal age for a child to learn about money and savings.
 Don’t miss this opportunity to teach him lessons for his own financial future.

 - Needs and other expenses.
 Raising a child also means rising expenses.
 Clothes will be outgrown and food preferences will change.
-A child’s needs will be on top of household’s expenses for years to come.
-The need to have their own money or allowance will also pop up in the latter years of this stage.
+A child’s needs will be on top of the household’s expenses for years to come.
+The need to have their own money or allowance will also pop up in the latter years at this stage.
 If a child is taught how to save up, he or she might be able to take care of some wants and needs using money from savings.

 What to prep for from 13 to 18 years

 - Education and other school expenses.
 Public or private education?
 It all depends on the quality.
-In the Philippines, some public schools with a specialized science curriculum are on a par with other prestigious private schools when it comes to quality.
+In the Philippines, some public schools with a specialized science curriculum are at par with other prestigious private schools.
 Regardless of the choice, school years will always keep the budget up with small expenses such as PE uniforms, projects, field trips, social events, and more.

-Jumping on the electronics bandwagon is inevitable for children these days.
-Most schools are now utilizing the convenience of online learning portals, thus the need for personal computers, printers, and even tablet computers.
-It is best to help kids distinguish between wants and needs when talking about electronics purchases.
+- Electronics and other materials.
+Gadgets are a must for children these days.
+Most schools are utilizing the convenience of online learning portals, thus the need for a laptop, PC or tablet.
+It’s best to help kids distinguish between wants and needs when talking about electronics purchases.